matheusguifer/CodeWarsKatasSQL/README.md

   CAST(s.transaction_date as date) as day, d.name AS department,
   COUNT(s.id) AS sale_count
-FROM department AS d /* se tirar esse AS faz diferença? */ LEFT JOIN sale AS s
+FROM department AS d /* esse AS não faz diferença, só torna mais legível */ LEFT JOIN sale AS s
   ON d.id = s.department_id
 GROUP BY